JackBettam/LinuxTest/ImportantCommands.md

 This creates a single file called `output_protein.gpf`

-The final step is to create an autogrid map files that will be used for molecular docking.
+The final step is to create an autogrid map files (which are affinity maps) that will be used for molecular docking.
 This is performed by:

 ```
 autogrid4 -p output_protein.gpf -l 1iep.glg